IvanCastillo1986/7-1-Module-Three-Practice-Assessment/README.md

 *Main goal: I'd like to have the static version of each page done and possibly some of the API calls before implementing routing  (since I haven't yet completed the routing lab / lesson)

 *Stretch goal: I'd like to have all of the API calls finished / read through the rest of the routing lesson so that I know what I need to finish the lab)

+*What did I accomplish today?
+Today I barely accomplished much towards my goals on the practice module assessment.
+I wrote out a small heirarchy, and thought about the plan to some of my components.
+I will continue to work on it now (as soon as class is done)

+*Did I meet the goals I set for myself this morning?
+If yes, what led to my success?
+If not, what do I need to work on to accomplish those goals?
+I barely met any of my goals.
+The reason is because I could barely concentrate.
+I lacked sleep because I was up late last night going through the routing lesson, because I was finishing old labs and projects this weekend and didn't have time.
+In the retrospect, I should've slept instead, since I could've made up for it today after a good night's sleep.

+*Based on my work today, something I need more practice with is (be as specific as possible!):
+Something to work on is learning to leave the stubborn need to work at night, in lieu of some good sleep.